cc-archive/sotc-2015/sotc.md

 our thanks to Google and the many CC platforms, partners, institutions, and individuals from the broader open web community who contributed the essential data and information for this report.
-Simply put, our 2015 State of the commons report would not be possible without your valuable contributions.
+Simply put, our 2015 State of the Commons report would not be possible without your valuable contributions.
 Thank you!

 <div class="col-md-6" id="invest-circle">